HFTrader/scheduler/README.md

 # scheduler

 I am posting the solution to this challenge myself since it was posted in another answer that "this problem is impossible to solve".
-Since then I deleted my account for good on StackOverflow.
+That is beyond stupid.

 The solution for this challenge is a very well established algorithm in computer science called "Hierarchical Timed Wheels".
 The 1987 seminal paper by Varghese and Lauck describes it in detail.